-Would you like... - a summary of your conference illustrated on one page for the attendees? - the conclusions of your project in graphic form in your written report? - your story told in comic form? - the multiple facets of what you do shown in images on your About page? - your shopfront or product or process drawn in ink and watercolour?
-Or something neither of us have thought of yet?
-See below for examples plus a few unusual projects! |
+A bespoke illustration can get your message across in a friendly, easily acessible way without the barrier of too many words, whilst also showing your personality and values. - a summary of your conference - the conclusions of your project for your report - your own story told in comic form - the multiple facets of you for your About page - your shopfront or your product or process Examples below, plus a few unusual projects! |

 Two informational illustrations: environmental campaign & academic conference